realbluehead/wefox-challenge/README.md

 * The create / edit form is a reactive form and I applied only the required validations for title and content and also applied some max-length restrictions.
 The Lat / Long fields could have their own validator if required but I decidec to focus on the main purpose of the project with the time I had.
 * The css framework chosen is VMWare Clarity that is very stable and to be honest I'm a bit tired of Bootstrap / PrimeNg and Material so I decidec to choose something different and make some theming with the Wefox palette.
 * To serve the application in Heroku there's a little server.js run by NodeJs that serves the static files (the build folder) (it's like a little nginx)

+# Roadmap / WishList
-* If I had more time I would have added more features:
+If I had more time I would have added more features:
-** An HttpInterceptor to handle the errors / loading state ** I18n
+* An HttpInterceptor to handle the errors / loading state
+* I18n
-** Lat/Long custom validators
+* Lat/Long custom validators
-** Maybe I would have internal routes to acces the different crud operations without having to go through the PostList Component
+* Maybe I would have internal routes to acces the different crud operations without having to go through the PostList Component

 ## Development server